synaptics-astra/doc/linux/index.rst

 .. note::

-    Booting from SD cards is not supported on SL1620
+    When booting from SPI to SD Card, the misc parition on the SD card is used instead of the partition on SPI.
+    See :ref:`sd_card_boot_flow`

 Generating Bootable SD Card Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^